 What we need to establish are visuals and quantities for a new practice ground arrangement, including a new teeing and area and chipping green.

 The starting point was to carry out a survey of the existing practice area.
 We could and did use the LiDAR survey previously mentioned, but this was supplemented with a GNNS survey which confirmed that the levels were compatible.

-Since AiC had recently purchased a drone this was also used to generate up to date georeferenced photography and check levels which again compared well.
-Learning and very enjoyable experience by the AiC support team.
+Since AiC had recently purchased a drone, this was also used to generate up to date georeferenced photography and check ground levels which again compared well with GNNS and LiDAR data.
+A very enjoyable and learning experience by the AiC support team.

 Drone Survey of Practice Ground

 Space on the existing practice ground is restricted and the ground had a significant curvature so an elevated teeing box was proposed, raising the viewing area so long drives could be seen landing.
 A new chipping area was also proposed, maximising the number of golfers using the practice ground at any one time.